 Honory provides Young Pipeliners with treasury and financial direction in regards to book keeping and budgeting.
 He is currently a project manager at SNC-Lavalin Inc. and has over twenty years of experience in the Oil and Gas Industry.

 CEPA & CEPA Foundation Partners

 With more than 30 years of experience in the domestic and international energy business, Chris Bloomer leads the industry association that represents Canada’s transmission pipeline companies (CEPA), which operate 134,000 kilometres of pipeline in Canada and the United States.
 Prior to being appointed President and CEO of CEPA in 2015, Chris spent three years as CEO and Director at Connacher Oil and Gas Ltd. Before that, he was an executive with Petrobank Energy and Resources for 10 years, providing leadership throughout the company’s corporate evolution.

-Patrick Smyth is vice president of performance at the Canadian Energy Pipeline Association (CEPA) where he and his team work with industry partners to enhance industry performance and reputation.
+Patrick Smyth is the former vice president (now retired) of performance at the Canadian Energy Pipeline Association (CEPA) where he and his team worked with industry partners to enhance industry performance and reputation.
 Prior to joining CEPA in September 2014, Patrick spent seven years in an executive leadership role with Canada’s National Energy Board and eight years in various roles with the province of British Columbia where he split his time between the Ministry of Energy and Mines and Oil and Gas Commission.